robertzhidealx/cs466-project/README.md

 without the https:// prefix) to crawl websites with default settings.
 This would generate {url}.latest.txt containing 1000 crawled pages, with 4 lines per page.
 The first line contains the url, the second line contains the title, the third line contains the author, and the fourth line contains the body text.
+Our pre-crawled data resides in versions that don't have the ".latest" suffix, e.g., `hub.jhu.edu.txt`.

 Crawling could also be done from the web app, generating {url}.latest.txt files, again with the format specified previously.